Group Purchasing Organizations: What They Are & Why They Aren't Enough

 What others don't tell you about GPOs

 Despite the rosy picture GPOs paint about savings and streamlining, their brokers drive revenue at for-profit organizations.
-While there’s nothing wrong with earning revenue from this model, keeping a balanced perspective on the business relationship is essential.
+While there’s nothing wrong with GPOs earning revenue from this model, keeping a balanced perspective on your business relationship with them is essential.
 Conduct due diligence on your chosen GPO to ensure you’re fully informed before committing.

 Here are a few points you may not find highlighted in your GPO’s promotional material: